 Rika glared at him.
 “That's kind of the idea kid.
 I don't suppose I could get convince you to hand that back to me could I?
 I am a policewoman, you could be put up on charges for assault you know.”
 She'd figure out how he had gotten her gun in the first place once Tajima got off his ass and exited the car.

 “That's not a very nice way of asking for a favor,” said a new female voice, and Rika looked over her car at the other side, where a younger woman was standing, seemingly at ease on the driver's side of the car.
-She too was young, with long, straight dark purple hair, a decent sized chest around Rika’s own size, and a good looking face too.
+She too was young, with long, straight dark purple hair, a decent sized chest around Rika’s own size, and a good-looking face too.

 But when Rika glanced inside the car to look at her partner, she had to blink in surprise because Tajima was now trying to stare down at his neck.
 There Rika saw where a sword had been thrust through the side of the car, resting directly in front of where it would've cut into his neck.

-“Catch,” the young man said, and Rika turned, fumbling to catch the pistol he tossed her such was her surprise.
+“Catch,” the young man said, and Rika turned, fumbling to catch the pistol he tossed her, such was her surprise.
 She checked, and he hadn’t even remove the magazine.
 “Are you talking to the Kuoh police chief?” the young man went on.
 “If so, tell ’em that Ranma is here, and I'll explain to you what you might've just found.
 Oh, and that’s Saeko over there.”

-Looking at the young man quizzically, Rika did so, and was astonished when the man on the other side said “oh thank God, at least he understands all this mumbo-jumbo!”
+Looking at the young man quizzically, Rika did so, and was astonished when the man on the other side said, “Oh thank God, at least he understands all this mumbo-jumbo!”

 “You mean to say this youngster’s some kind of expert on the occult?”
 Rika asked quizzically.